PurveshXtreme/Interview-Preparation/CompanyFocused/infoceptsFocused/intro-projects-hr.md

 My contribution to this project was mainly on the backend.
 I worked with Spring Boot to build REST APIs, implement JWT authentication, design the data models, and ensure smooth communication between the frontend and backend.
 I focused on making the backend secure, modular, and reliable so that users could log in, access quizzes, and track progress without issues.

 Through this project, I learned how to build a secure backend system, integrate a React frontend with a Spring Boot API, and follow clean, modular coding practices.

+---

+**Challenges faced in the project**

+One challenge I faced in this project was implementing JWT authentication correctly.
+At first, managing the token and securing API endpoints was tricky.
+I solved this problem by breaking it into steps.
+First, I understood how JWT works, then implemented token generation, implemented token validation, and finally secured the endpoints.
+Testing each part separately helped me overcome this issue.

+---

+**Whats is JWT?**

+**JWT stands for JSON Web Token.
+It is a secure way of verifying users and communicating identity between the client and server without storing any session data on the server.
+It allows information to be transferred safely because the token is digitally signed.**

+**The workflow is simple:**

+- The user logs in,
+- The server verifies the credentials and generates a JWT,
+- The client stores this token and sends it with every API request,
+- The server validates the token before giving access.

+**In my Spring Boot application, I used JWT by adding dependencies like `jjwt-api`, `jjwt-impl`, and `jjwt-jackson`, which help in generating, signing, and validating the token.**

+---

+**Why these technologies?**

+**We used React because it allows us to build a fast and responsive UI using reusable components.
+Its component-based architecture made the development process easy and efficient.**

+**For the backend, we chose Spring Boot because it is a strong framework for building secure and production-ready applications.
+It simplifies the creation of REST APIs and provides smooth integration with databases like MySQL.**

+**We used the Gemini API because it integrates well with Spring AI and was suitable for generating quiz questions based on the user’s selected topic.
+Its support within Spring Boot made the integration smooth, reliable, and free to use for our project requirements.**

+---
+---

+# Quill.AI – Documentation

+---

+## Quill.AI – Text Summarization Platform

+**Quill.AI is a simple text-summarization platform that takes long text as input and generates a concise summary.
+The main idea of the project was to allow users to quickly understand long articles or documents by using an AI model to shorten the content.**

+The tech stack includes **HTML, CSS, and JavaScript** for the frontend, and **Python with the Hugging Face BART model** for the backend.

+My contribution to this project was mainly on the **frontend side**.
+I designed the user interface, including the landing page and input forms, and focused on making the UI simple, clean, and easy to use.

+From this project, I learned how to structure a clean UI, take user input effectively, and display the summarized text returned from the backend in a clear and readable manner.

+---